Peace on Earth (U2 song): Writing and recording

 "Peace on Earth" was written in response to the Omagh bombing of 15 August 1998, the same day that it occurred.
 The attack, which was committed by the paramilitary group the Real Irish Republican Army, killed 29 people.
 Lead singer Bono was dismayed by the event, calling it "the lowest day of my life, outside of personal losses".
-Earlier that May, U2 had performed at a Yes Campaign event supporting the Good Friday Agreement to end the violence of the Troubles; the agreement was approved three days later.
+Earlier that year in May, U2 had performed at a Yes Campaign event supporting the Good Friday Agreement to end the violence of the Troubles; the agreement was approved three days later.
 Bono feared the bombing would be the end of the Northern Ireland peace process.
 During the holiday season that year, he felt that: "the whole 'peace on earth, goodwill to all men' struck a sour note.
 It was hard to be a believer that Christmas."

 Guitarist the Edge said that "Peace on Earth" came together rather quickly, as he had pre-written the music and then Bono developed his vocal part at the microphone.
 The Edge used a DigiTech Whammy effect pedal on the song to create "this bizarre, atmospheric, almost Chinese-sounding" guitar tone.
 He described the part as a "5th below and a 4th above".
 Throughout the songwriting process, the Edge was sceptical of a lyric in the song ("I'm sick of hearing again and again that there's gonna be peace on earth"), believing it to be too cynical and that the line should have been changed to "that there's never gonna be peace on earth".
 The song was one of the hardest for U2 to finish on All That You Can't Leave Behind.
 Co-producer Brian Eno contributed heavily to shaping the song but was absent at the end of the album's recording sessions, having become burned out by the creative process.
 As a result, the band employed producer Mike Hedges to assist with the song's completion.
 The vocals for "Peace on Earth" were the final ones recorded on the night before the band's deadline to deliver the album to the record company.

-A stripped down, acoustic version of the song is included on 2023's Songs of Surrender, a version on which The Edge performs the lead vocals.
+A stripped-down, acoustic version of the song is included on the group's 2023 album Songs of Surrender, with the Edge performing the lead vocals.